 This is, perhaps, a small indication of Taiwan’s increasingly open, friendly and progressive attitude on indigenous issues and relations.

-In 2016, not only did the Taiwanese people elected their first female president, she is also, as it happens, Taiwan’s first president of partial indigenous descent.
+In 2016, not only did the Taiwanese people elected their first female president, but she is also, as it happens, Taiwan’s first president of partial indigenous descent.
 For, she is the granddaughter of an indigenous Paiwan grandmother and, remarkably, her other three grandparents are all members of the also historically marginalized Hakka minority group in Taiwan.